NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 Market insight:
 Changes in how people work, live, interact and what they expect.

-They both need to solve pains and gains for the customer.
+Both forms need to solve pains and create gains for the customer.

 Chapter 25: TYPES